ba1ake/Atak_replay_system/readme.md

 This Python script allows you to fetch real-time KML data from an ATAK server, parse it, and save snapshots of user positions over time.
 It supports **client certificate authentication** and organizes the KML data in a human-readable log format.

+includes a basic Flask server which allows for the replay on files

+AI tools have been used in the creation of the following parts: readme.md, thats this right here replay.py

 ---

 ## 📄 Table of Contents